Sometimes it doesn't take much to make me happy.

 This package came from Joanna at Fig Tree Quilts.
 I entered her contest for naming the new Moda Patisserie Line.
 I had forgotten all about this so it was a wonderful surprise.
 I cannot wait to make these projects ~ I guess I'll have to buy another jelly roll!

 And speaking of Jelly Rolls... (no not the one around my middle; I'm working on that)...
 I did some sewing on my Spring Spell quilt last night.
 I've named it "Spring Spell" as a result of a comment Stacy made about me casting a spell to get Spring to finally arrive in this part of the world.
 I think the spell may have worked!
 I have just the borders to sew onto the quilt and, of course, the quilting to do.
 I'm very happy with the way it's turned out and excited to finish it.
+Another splendid event is the giveaway at Magnolia Bay Quilts.
+If you leave a comment on her giveaway post this weekend, you could win this:

 Yes, it's Splendid Saturday.
 I hope it's splendid for you, too!